 - Do you have a plan in place if an emergency occurs?

 - How will you provide any needed therapy?

 - Can you transport your parent to therapy and doctor’s appointments?

 - How will you provide opportunities for socialization and activities that stimulate the mind and aid in recovery?

-- If your parent needs emotional or mental health support during recovery, can you handle this or do you have resources?
-Do you know how to handle traumatic flashbacks or burst of anger that could be possible due to medications or discomfort during recovery?
+- If your parent needs emotional or mental health support during recovery, can you handle this, or do you have resources?
+Do you know how to handle traumatic flashbacks or bursts of anger that could be possible due to medications or discomfort during recovery?

 - Will you have time to care for yourself?
 Caregivers are more prone to illness due to stress and exhaustion.
 How will you give yourself a break?
 Who will cover for you when you need to replenish your body and mind?